yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 == syslog - Logging ==

-If you want to read the syslog messages, use the '''logread''' tool.
+To read the syslog messages, use the '''logread''' command.
+See MiniHowtos to set up remote logging.

 == dropbear - Secure Shell server ==

-For ssh autologin, put you keys in /etc/dropbear/authorized_keys ; keys need to be converted from openssh format to dropbear format with dropbearconvert command.
+For SSH login without password, put your keys in /etc/dropbear/authorized_keys.
+See DropbearPublicKeyAuthenticationHowto.

 == iptables - Firewall ==